andrewpapa/andrewpapa.github.io/index.md

 University of Cambridge, after which I moved to Durham University to undertake my PhD research in Theoretical Particle Physics (perturbative QCD).
-Following my PhD, I was fortunate enough to spend time working with world-leading researchers as a visiting student at CERN, and as a Post-doctoral researcher at DESY, Hamburg and at the Cavendish Lab, University of Cambridge.
+Following my PhD, I was fortunate enough to spend time working with world-leading researchers as a visiting student at CERN, and as a Post-Doctoral researcher at DESY, Hamburg and at the Cavendish Lab, University of Cambridge.

 Details of my publications can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=34R7AfUAAAAJ) and